 - keeping the rented premises in good condition;

-- If you change the lock during your tenancy period, you shall provide a key to the landlord.
+- if you change the locks during your tenancy, you must provide a key to the landlord;

-- You must move out when the residential tenancy agreement ends or is terminated.
+- you must move out when the residential tenancy agreement ends or is terminated; and

 - giving proper notice when the landlord wishes to enter the rented premises;